 David Beckham has never revealed if he’s had a hair transplant.
 And, unlike with other celebrity hair transplant before and after images, it’s not easy to tell.

 While David is certainly seeing hair thinning across his scalp, his frontal hairline has changed only marginally since his early 20s.
-This type of hair loss is easy to hide with hair thickening sprays, so perhaps he’s just a master of disguise.
+This type of hair loss is easy to hide with hair-thickening sprays, so perhaps he’s just a master of disguise.

-But some experts believe there’s only one way to get a head of hair as luxurious as Becks’s in 2022 — and that’s with a hair transplant.
+However, some experts believe there’s only one way to get a head of hair as luxurious as Becks’s in 2022 — and that’s with a hair transplant.

 If David Beckham hasn’t had a hair transplant, hair fibres are almost certainly behind his hair glow-up.
 These minuscule fibres use a static charge to cling to your existing hairs, creating a naturally thick look.
 Wayne Rooney is rumoured to have used them to enhance his hair during the 2016 Euros.

 Hair fibres can help you hide thinning hair — but they’re far from a permanent solution.
-As well as treatments like Minoxidil and Finasteride, a hair transplant is the only way to permanently restore your receding hairline.
+As well as treatments like Minoxidil and Finasteride, a hair transplant operation is the only way to permanently restore your receding hairline.